Rebolon/meteor-sample-simpleVote/README.md

  * how to add Collection security
  * how to manipulate data on insert
  * how to add data check server side

+Step3 show
+ * how to use publish / subscribe